tamada/omelet/docs/content/_index.md

 However, it is hard to run the unit tests on the cli environment, since it is not clearly to execute them.
 Also, computing coverage makes us more complicated.

-Then, `omelet` runs unit tests of given project and compute test coverage by [Jacoco](https://www.eclemma.org/jacoco/).
+Then, `omelette` runs unit tests of given project and compute test coverage by [Jacoco](https://www.eclemma.org/jacoco/).

 ## :bookmark: Table of Contents